Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Optimizing the simulation algorithms with PEC

 and assume the standard scaling with respect to the number of GST samples $M_g$,

 up to constants that depend on the particular GST protocol and the underlying noise.

-\paragraph*{Bias induced by characterization errors --} When PEC is constructed using $\hat{\gamma}_k$ instead of the true $\gamma_k$, the resulting estimator $\hat{\mu}$ for an observable expectation value generally becomes biased.
+\paragraph*{Bias induced by characterization errors --} When PEC is constructed using the estimated noise channels $\mathcal{N}'_k$ instead of the true $\mathcal{N}_k$, the resulting estimator $\hat{\mu}$ for an observable expectation value generally becomes biased.
 A simple bound is obtained by summing the worst-case contribution of each gate:

-where $N_g$ is the number of elementary gates in the executed circuit (corresponding to $N_G$ in the general PEC formalism of \cref{sec:pec}). \keicomment{See Appendix \ref{app:bias_bound} for the derivation.} For the RLCU algorithm, as we discussed in \cref{subsec:rlcu_baseline_noise}, the estimator is further reweighted by the sampling overhead $\Gamma_{\mathrm{RLCU}}$, and the corresponding bias bound becomes $\Gamma_{\mathrm{RLCU}}\,N_g\,\Delta\gamma$.
-Using the GST scaling~\eqref{eq:gst_scaling}, this translates into a sufficient number of GST samples
+where $N_g$ is the number of elementary gates in the executed circuit (corresponding to $N_G$ in the general PEC formalism of \cref{sec:pec}).
+See \cref{app:bias_bound} for the derivation.
+For the RLCU algorithm, as we discussed in \cref{subsec:rlcu_baseline_noise}, the estimator is further rescaled by the sampling overhead $\Gamma_{\mathrm{RLCU}}$, and the corresponding bias bound becomes $\Gamma_{\mathrm{RLCU}}\,N_g\,\Delta\gamma$.
+Using the GST scaling~\cref{eq:gst_scaling}, this translates into a sufficient number of GST samples

 where $\epsilon$ is the target accuracy for the observable expectation value.
-For the randomized LCU algorithm, the sampling cost scales as
+For the RLCU algorithm, the sampling cost scales as

-To assess the relative weight of this overhead, we define the simulation cost $\mathcal{R} := d LM$ (for Suzuki--Trotter) or $\mathcal{R} := r M$ (for RLCU) as the product of the depth parameter per circuit and the number of circuit samples $M$, which characterize the coarse simulation time for the Hamiltonian simulation.
+To assess the relative weight of this overhead, we define the simulation cost $\mathcal{R} := d LM$ (for Suzuki--Trotter) or $\mathcal{R} := r M$ (for RLCU) as the product of the per-circuit gate count (up to a constant factor) and the number of circuit samples $M$, which serves as a proxy for the total runtime of the Hamiltonian simulation.
 Then, the ratio $M_g / \mathcal{R}$ quantifies whether the characterization cost is a significant fraction of the total simulation budget.
-We now evaluate this ratio for both the Suzuki--Trotter and randomized LCU algorithms.
+We now evaluate this ratio for both the Suzuki--Trotter and RLCU algorithms.